adtonik/adtonik-client/iOS/README.md

 #### Delegate Methods

-The ADTAudioACRDelegate object is very important.
-You must implement the delegate protocol in one of your classes in order to receive events whenever an error occurs or when results are received.
-The protocol also implements two important methods acrAppID and acrAppSecret which return an NSString containing the application ID and application secret that is assigned to you when your application was registered at adtonik.com.
+You must implement the delegate protocol in one of your classes in order to receive events from ADTClient.

-Look at DemoApp's ADTViewController class which implements the ADTAudioACRDelegate protocol.
+Look at DemoApp's ADTViewController class which implements the ADTClientDelegate protocol.

-- (NSString *) acrAppId {
-  return @"appID"; // replace with the appID value assigned to you by adtonik }

-- (NSString *) acrAppSecret {
-  return @"appSecret"; // replace with the appSecret value assigned to you by adtonik }
+    // Mandatory delegate methods

-- (void) acrAPIReceivedResults: (NSDictionary *) results successfully:(BOOL) flag {
+    - (void) ADTClientDidReceiveMatch:(NSDictionary *)results
-  if(flag == YES) {
-    NSString *url  = [results objectForKey:@"url"];

-    if(url != NULL) {
+    {
-      [webView_  loadRequest:[NSURLRequest requestWithURL:[NSURL URLWithString:url]]];
+      NSLog(@"Received results %@", results);
     }

+    - (void)ADTClientDidReceiveAd
+    {
+      NSLog(@"AdTonik has ad for device");
     }

+    // Optional delegate methods
+    - (void)ADTClientErrorDidOccur:(NSError *)error
+    {
+      NSLog(@"ADTClient error occurred: %@", error);
     }

-- (void) acrAPIErrorDidOccur: (NSString *) error {
-  NSLog(@"Encountered API ERROR %@", error);
+    - (void)ADTClientDidFinishSuccessfully
+    {
+      NSLog(@"ADTClient Complete!");
     }

+The method `ADTClientDidReceiveMatch` is called when ADTClient has recognized television content.
+The method `ADTClientDidReceiveAd` is called when an ad has been prepared for this device.
+This method is typically the one you would initiate an ad to be rendered in the view using the ad SDK your app uses.

+The `ADTClientErrorDidOccur` method is called upon an API or audio processing error.
+Lastly, the `ADTClientDidFinishSuccessfully` method is called upon completion.

+##### Overriding the Device ID

+AdTonik enables re-targeting television related advertisements to the mobile device by keeping track of what TV content this device has matched.
+To properly serve targeted advertisements, the device ID must be the same as the device ID used in the ad SDK.
+AdTonik uses a SHA1 hashed Identifier For Advertising (IFA) in iOS 6 and a SHA1 hashed deviceIdentifier for < iOS 6.
+These are industry standards, however if you do need to override the device ID generation, implement the `ADTClientUDID` method to return the same device ID as your ad SDK.

-- (void) acrAudioProcessingError: (NSString *) error {
+    - (NSString *)ADTClientUDID;
-  NSLog(@"Encountered audio processing error %@", error);
-}

-There are three methods that are required to be implemented: acrAppID, acrAppSecret and acrAPIReceivedResults:successfully:.
-The first two methods simply return an NSString object containing the credentials assigned to you when your application was registered at adtonik.com.

-The method acrAPIReceivedResults:successfully: is called when the API server responds to your request.
-The API server returns a JSON hash of metadata related to the content.
-Depending on whether the content is a commercial, television show, movie or song, the metadata can be different.
-We are standardizing on the required values that will be contained in the NSDictionary, but a few things can be expected: name, url, description.
-In this demo application, I am only interested in pulling out the URL containing a banner image which can be rendered in the UIWebView.
-As shown above, if the server was able to find a match, it calls the delegate method with the success flag set to YES.
-If the server responds with a match, I pull out the URL field from the dictionary and render it in the webview.

-This concludes the description of how the DemoApp is designed.
-If you have any other questions, feel free to contact me directly.

-**Marshall Beddoe**

-**marshall@adtonik.com**

-**(415) 505-4203**
+#### Questions

+Feel free to contact me directly at marshall@adtonik.com.